-“I recall you being surprisingly undaunted by it,” Gregory noted, sipping his drink.
+“I recall you being undaunted by it,” Gregory noted, sipping his drink.
 “It was out of character.
 When I insisted on additional information about the incident, you demanded I not follow it up.
 To call the matter odd would be an understatement.
-Yet, they were your losses and there were no other similar incidents, so I acquiesced.”
+Yet, they were your losses, and there were no other similar incidents, so I agreed.”

 Fyrna’s smile grew.
 “You’ll soon be happy about that.
-You see, I suggested that the lads who, uh, required a toll to pass through their woods should head north.
+I suggested that the lads who, uh, required a toll to pass through their woods, should head north.
 In fact, I strongly advised that Gaelib Melazera’s territory would have much better prey.
 It seems,” she took a sip, savoring her wine, “they took my idea.
-However, instead of waylaying honest horse traders, like myself, they’ve settled their sights on that northern lord’s less-than-honest ventures.”
+However, instead of waylaying honest horse traders, they’ve settled their sights on that northern lord’s less-than-honest ventures.”

-“Obviously,” Gregory grinned, “I know nothing about Duke Melazera syphoning off monies from the Royal Treasury for his own purposes.”
+“Obviously,” Gregory grinned, “I know nothing about Duke Melazera siphoning off monies from the Royal Treasury for his own purposes.”
 He chuckled mirthlessly.
-“Or, the unsavory feasts he charges admission for, in coin and other currencies.
-However, if you are telling me that some unknown band – that you’ve met only once is preying on that lord’s illegal gains, that would be most amusing.”
+“Or the unsavory feasts he charges admission for, in coin and other currencies.
+However, if you are telling me that some bandit—that you’ve met only once—is preying on that lord’s illegal gains, that would be most amusing.”